 Wereally cater for people’s needs and it is also quite a sociable place too as traders get to knowtheir customers.”

 Raymond Taylor has owned P&R Taylor’s deli for around 50 years selling a whole range of fresh, local produce including meats, cheeses and honey.
-He said: “People should shop locally and help the local economy.
+He said: “People should shop locally and help

 All the stuff we sell is fresh and there’s less packaging.